EdmundOwen/QuMESHS/about_us/index.md

 semiconductor heterostructures.

 QuMESHS was developed by Edmund Owen and Crispin Barnes with additional contributions by Thomas Gemunden.
+This work was developed under the EPSRC grant `Nanoelectronic Based Quantum Physics - Technology and Applications` under the direction of Mike Pepper and supported by the Engineering and Physical Sciences Research Council (EPSRC), UK, EP/K004077/1.